Cisco ACI Releases Changes in Behavior

 Upgrade/Downgrade

 A switch now determines which image to install (32-bit or 64-bit) from the Cisco APIC based on the available memory of the switch instead of based on a static mapping.
-If the available memory of the switch is less than or equal to 24 GB, the switch installs the 32-bit image.
+If the available memory of the switch is less than or equal to 24 GB, the switch installs the 32-obit image.
 If the available memory of the switch is greater than or equal to 32 GB, the switch may be upgraded to the 32-bit image first, then upgrade again to the 64-bit image, which results in two reboots during the upgrade process.
 Modular spine switches install the 64-bit image regardless of the switch’s available memory.
 You must download both the 32-bit and 64-bit Cisco ACI-mode switch images to the Cisco APIC.

-ACI Release 6.0(2)
+ACI release 6.0(2)

-Table 7 Cisco APIC release 6.0(2)
+Table 16 Cisco APIC release 6.0(2) changes in behavior

 Product Impact